endor/kettu/README.md

 * maybe be able to select multiple torrents and pause/activate them
 * maybe actually request if turtle mode is enabled to set correct value
 * update jquery, etc.
+* x in search field does not reset table